Nonlinear Crystal Materials

 |||D. N. Nikogosyan, Nonlinear Optical Crystals: A Complete Survey, Springer, Berlin (2005)|

-See also: nonlinear frequency conversion, frequency doubling, ultraviolet lasers, optical parametric oscillators, periodic poling, phase matching, quasi-phase matching, electro-optic modulators, Pockels cells, crystal ovens, Spotlight article 2007-05-26
+See also: nonlinear frequency conversion, frequency doubling, effective nonlinear coefficient, ultraviolet lasers, optical parametric oscillators, periodic poling, phase matching, birefringent phase matching, quasi-phase matching, orientation-patterned semiconductors, electro-optic modulators, Pockels cells, crystal ovens, The Photonics Spotlight 2007-05-26